 Did you know that dogs can feel stressed just like people do?
 It’s true, and if you know the signs, then you can get your dog the help necessary to make her feel better.
-Your dog is sensitive and has feeling and needs, and when things start to go badly for her, make her afraid or worry her, she can begin to experience dog stress.
+Your dog is sensitive and has feelings and needs, and when things start to go badly for her, make her afraid or worry her, she can begin to experience dog stress.

 That leads to all sorts of health problems, and it can contribute to an early death, so watch for the following dog stress warning signs and take action immediately, including using training or dog CBD oil to help ease your dog’s stress.

 Dog stress warning sign: Hair loss

 It’s normal for dogs to lose hair, after all, you clean up what they shed every day.
 And some dogs lose even more hair as they age.
 But severe hair loss, especially in younger dogs, is a warning sign something is wrong.

 Look for excess hair in your dog’s sleeping areas, as it may not always be evident from looking at the dog herself.
 Watch for missing patches of hair or thinning hair, which is sometimes a dog stress warning sign.

 When people become stressed, they can start to experience intestinal problems like diarrhea, and the same thing can happen to dogs.
 Of course, diarrhea can occur for all sorts of reasons, but if it persists for more than a few days, then that should be cause for concern, and you should tell your veterinarian about the issue.
 Diarrhea is not the only intestinal issue your dog may face as a result of being stressed, though.
 Your dog can also suffer from constipation and a variety of other digestive problems.
 Diarrhea tends to be the most obvious.